louisaxel-ambroise/epcis/README.md

 - Only `rollback` value is accepted for `GS1-Capture-Error-Behaviour` header
 - Only `Never_Translates` value is accepted for `GS1-EPC-Format` header
+- Requests are captured synchronously in the repository

 # Authors